This story is part of War in Ukraine, CNET’s coverage of events there and of the wider effects on the world.

-Google: Though users in Russia can still use Google’s search engine, the company has completely suspended billing on Play, its mobile app store, and paused payment-based services for YouTube users in Russia, such as YouTube Premium and Super Chat.
+Google: Though users in Russia can still use Google’s search engine, the company has completely suspended its advertising business in the country.
+This includes ad revenue from YouTube, search and all other forms of Google-sponsored marketing.
+Some Google Maps features have also been disabled, though Google provides info on refugee resources for people fleeing Ukraine.
+Google also suspended billing on Play, its mobile app store, and paused payment-based services for YouTube users in Russia, such as YouTube Premium and Super Chat.
 Google Cloud on March 10 also stopped accepting new customers in Russia.
-YouTube on March 11 said it’s of Ukraine, broadening its ban on Russian state-sponsored media and preventing YouTube users in Russia from monetizing their videos in any way.in the country.
-This includes ad revenue from YouTube, search and all other forms of Google-sponsored marketing.
-Some have also been disabled, though Google provides for people fleeing Ukraine.
-Google also
+YouTube on March 11 said it’s removing videos that deny or trivialize the Russian invasion of Ukraine, broadening its ban on Russian state-sponsored media and preventing YouTube users in Russia from monetizing their videos in any way.

 IBM: The computer giant has suspended all business in Russia, CEO Arvind Krishna said March 7, and is also offering support for IBM-employed refugees.
 “A newly developed and deployed IBMer Resource Finder Map connects Ukrainian IBMers and IBM contractors fleeing their country with IBM colleagues in the immediate CEE region who can offer assistance, including lodging, transportation, food and supplies, for them and their families,” Krishna said.